ovh/docs/pages/bare_metal_cloud/dedicated_servers/move-failover-ip/guide.en-gb.md

 ### Geolocalised IP blocks

 If you order an additional IP block on a server but choose a different location (geolocation) for the IP block, this IP block cannot be moved to another server located in the same country as this block.
-For example, an additional IP block geolocated in Poland and ordered on a server located in a French data centre cannot be moved to a server located in a Polish data centre.
+For example, an additional IP block geolocated in Poland (eu-central-war) and ordered on a server located in a French datacentre (eu-west-gra) cannot be moved to a server located in a Polish datacentre (eu-central-war).
+The IP block can only be moved to an eligible server located in a French datacentre.

 ### Moving an IP block from the OVHcloud Control Panel